Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

 \subsubsection{Apparatus}

 Figure \ref{Environment}a shows the experimental apparatus.
 The experiment was conducted with participants in a sitting position.
 Participants wore wristbands with two vibrators (VIBRO transducer VP210, Acouve Lab.
 Inc.), on the wrist and elbow of the right arm.
 The vibrators were positioned to stimulate the inner and outer tendons of the wrist and elbow, respectively.
+We would like to note that the reason of having vibrators not only on an elbow but on a wrist is that the position/force estimation is constructed by combining signals from multiple synergist muscles/tendons \cite{proske2012proprioceptive} and stimulating them can enhance the kinesthetic illusion\cite{ushiyama2020effects}.
+When the bands were wrapped around the subject's arm, it was wrapped with enough tightness so that the vibrators, which was in contact with the skin, did not move from its initial position during the experiment trial.
 The participants wore a VR headset (Oculus Quest 2) and noise canceling headphones and held a VR controller in each hand.
-The frequency of the vibration was 80 Hz and the amplitude was 5 G except when vibrating both the inner and outer tendons, for which it was 2.5 G. Subsection 3.1.3. provides a detailed explanation.
+The frequency of the vibration was 80 Hz and the amplitude was about 5 g except when vibrating both the inner and outer tendons, for which it was about 2.5 g.
+These amplitudes was validated with an accelerometer for each vibrator.